-The production facilities in ACO Nordic Group A/S are very limited.
-As mentioned already in the introductory section 1.
-PVC productions are set up for the Plastmo Group in Denmark, and as also mentioned, we cooperate through a 20% shareholding with Wuppi, a company which recycles the material at the end of the life of our products.
 Also in Denmark, the ACO Nordic Group A/S count with production facilities elaborating windows mainly in PVC, aluminium and a combination of wood and aluminium.
 Waste management from our premises in Ringsted has always been a priority, which from 2022 has got upgraded, now sorting it in ten different, being the plan to extend it as a best practice to the rest of affiliates.

-Our suppliers' base is very stable, and we have not had any major change during the year 2023.
+Our suppliers' base is very stable, and we have not had any major change during the year 2024.
 No environmental issue has come to our attention from any of them.
 However, once agreed with them the Suppliers' Code of Conduct, we will evaluate the possibility of stablishing a due diligence program to scrutinize not only the candidates to become new suppliers, but also the existing ones.
 Last year we extended the analysis on our scope-1 and scope-2 greenhouse gases footprint to all our affiliates, capturing data from 2019, in order to be able to identify and prioritize the biggest contributors.
-Our objective being, as mentioned last year, to progressively reduce our energy consumption, when possible, as well as renounce to fossil fuels and adopt the necessary changes to switch to renewable sources of energy, before 2030.
+Our progressively reduce our energy consumption, when possible, as well as renounce to fossil fuels and adopt the necessary changes to switch to renewable sources of energy, before 2030.

-The consolidated result of our analysis can be found in the table below, where we see the progressive reduction of our CHG footprint, thanks to the progressive implementation of the investments already mentioned, which are expected to bring a full year impact in 2023.
+The consolidated result of our analysis can be found in the table below, where we see the progressive reduction of our CHG footprint, thanks to the progressive implementation of the investments already mentioned.